 Behavioral Health Specialities

-Behavioral health programs offer menworkshops, multi-day certificates and intensive training programs in several specialities, including:
+Behavioral health programs offer mental health workshops, multi-day certificates and intensive training programs in several specialties, including:

 - Aging & Long Term Care – Gain expertise in working with older adults through evidence-based classes, certificates and conferences and meet multiple licensure requirements for psychologists, social workers, therapists, counselors, health educators and others.